 Polio was America's summer terror.
 Summer epidemics of polio ravaged the Western industrial world during the 1940s and 1950s until the development of the Salk (1955) and Sabin (1961) vaccines.
 The vaccine helped eradicate polio from the US by 1979.

 Poliomyelitis is an infectious disease caused by a virus that enters the gastrointestinal tract, then the bloodstream, and finally the central nervous system.
 Infected nerves in the brain and spinal cord stop working normally, which leads to weakness or paralysis of the muscles in the arms, legs, chest, diaphragm, and throat.

-Up to 90% of the motor nerves are affected by the poliovirus, and at least 50% are killed off.
+Almost all of the motor nerves are affected by the poliovirus, and at least half are killed off.
 The remaining healthy nerve cells send out "sprouts" to reconnect the muscle fibers that were orphaned when their motor neurons were killed.

 These symptoms may be severe enough to interfere with your ability to carry out normal daily activities.

 A common symptom of PPS is fatigue.
 Brain fatigue—the inability of polio survivors to concentrate and stay awake as the day goes on—is associated with a marked reduction in the brain-activating hormone ACTH.
 Magnetic resonance imaging (MRI) reveals damage to the brainstem neurons responsible for activating the brain.
 Polio survivors may also suffer from an impaired ability to make dopamine—a brain chemical necessary for optimal nervous system functioning.

 Polio survivors should slow activity to allow damaged neurons, joints, and muscles to rest.
 Management of PPS includes measures to both control and relieve existing symptoms.